unforswearing/lnks/README.md

 	-s to save the links to a file on the desktop
 	-c to copy the links to your clipboard
+	-v to print the links to stdout with leading text
 	-p to print the links to stdout
-	-q to quietly print the links to stdout
 	-i to save the link(s) to instapaper
 	-b to save the link(s) to pastebin.com
 	-w to save each url as a pdf (saves the page via 'wkhtmltopdf')